ester-naranjo-rodrigo/Final-Project-Crypto-App/README.md

 ![alt text](https://github.com/ester-naranjo-rodrigo/Final-Project-Crypto-App/blob/main/img/historic.PNG)

 ## Log In
 Users can access to their account or create an account if they have not any.
-Only logged users can use Portfolio options:
+Only logged in users can use Portfolio options:

 ![alt text](https://github.com/ester-naranjo-rodrigo/Final-Project-Crypto-App/blob/main/img/logIn.PNG)